-The origin (mathematics) is the reference point we use to define all other points; a fixed point we refer to when noting the geometry of a space.
-It is often denoted by O, and the coordinates are always zero.
+To start off, the origin (mathematics) is the reference point we use to define all other points; a fixed point we refer to when noting the geometry of a space.
+With this in mind, it is often denoted by O, and the coordinates are always zero.

 The Origin in One, Two, and n Dimensions

 In one dimension we simply write the origin as 0; it’s the point where we start numbering on a number line.
-You can go in either of two directions: going left, you would count off negative numbers; going right, you would count off with positive numbers.
+With this in mind, you can go in either of two directions.
+Going left, you would count off negative numbers; going right, you would count off with positive numbers.
 Either way you can go an infinite distance (to infinity or negative infinity).

 In two dimensions, using Cartesian coordinates, we can define an origin as the point where the x and y axes intersect.
 This point is written as (0, 0).